lr-vu/siteOLD/README.md

 1. [Test locally if it works](#run-the-website-locally).
 1. Push your code to Github (e.g., `git push --set-upstream origin add-bob`)
 1. [Create a PR to the main branch](https://github.com/lr-vu/site/pulls).
 Add reviewers who can check your code (e.g., Taewoon Kim).
-1. After the PR is merged, see it it works [here](https://lr.cs.vu.nl/people/).
+1. After the PR is merged, see if it works [here](https://lr.cs.vu.nl/people/).

 </details>